-John Andrews is Director of the Centennial Institute and a CCU cabinet member, as well as a Denver Post columnist and a TV/radio commentator.
+John Andrews is Director of the Centennial Institute and a CCU cabinet member, as well as a leading voice in the Colorado media and author of the book Responsibility Reborn.
 He was previously president of the Colorado Senate, chairman of the State Policy Network, and director of TCI Cable News.
 He has also served on a foreign scholarships commission for President George W. Bush, was a speechwriter for President Nixon and an education appointee under President Reagan, and founded the Independence Institute, a free-market think tank in Golden, Colorado.

 As a state senator from 1998 to 2005, Andrews served as minority leader and led the GOP back to majority control.
 As Senate President, he helped pass bills establishing education vouchers, expanding charter schools, extending tort reform, cutting the capital gains tax, reducing union control of state employees, requiring parental notification when a minor seeks an abortion, and restoring the Pledge of Allegiance in classrooms.
 He was honored as National Legislator of the Year by the American Legislative Exchange Council and as Family Legislator of the Year by the Rocky Mountain Family Council.
 The Colorado Union of Taxpayers saluted him as a defender of TABOR, the state's tax limit.